gantry/docs/pages/01.gantry5/01.basics/05.installation/docs.md

     tag: [gantry5]
 ---

 The Gantry framework itself is independent of any theme.
 Each Gantry-enabled theme relies on the Gantry framework to provide the underlying base and extensive functionality that enables the creation of such powerful sites.
-While a Gantry-powered theme does require the Gantry framework to work properly, Gantry is not inherently built in to the theme, itself.
+While a Gantry-powered theme does require the Gantry framework to work properly, Gantry is not inherently built into the theme, itself.

 ## Downloading Gantry